vku-open-source/.github/profile/README.md

 ## 📜 License

-This project is licensed under the terms of the [MIT License](LICENSE)
+This project is licensed under the terms of the [Apache V2.0](LICENSE)

 ---